careerplan admin page failing to load with "currently unable to handle this request"

 For the time being, I've manually disabled Basic's remote fetches.
 The Dashboard should now load as expected. https://github.com/cuny-academic-commons/cac/commit/4fb5d51f89d4dbbfaceb3293b26b8c05e1441d74

-#3 Updated by Stephen Klein almost 2 years ago
+#3 Updated by Stephen Klein over 2 years ago

 It is a free theme and it is updated approximately about once a month: